• XARAGUA

 Immediate vetting and classification

-Evaluation by the Doctrinal Integrity Unit of the TONTON MACOUTES
+Evaluation by TONTON MACOUTES

 Digital signature tracking before, during, and after contact with Xaragua zones